matrix-org/matrix-spec/content/application-service-api.md

 #### Unknown routes

-If a request for an unsupported (or unknown) endpoint is received than the server must respond with 404 `M_UNRECOGNIZED` error.
+If a request for an unsupported (or unknown) endpoint is received then the server must respond with 404 `M_UNRECOGNIZED` error.

-Similarly, a 405 `M_UNREOCGNIZED` error is used to denote an unsupported method to a known endpoint.
+Similarly, a 405 `M_UNRECOGNIZED` error is used to denote an unsupported method to a known endpoint.

 #### Pushing events